UmarHossain1/UmarHossain1/README.md

 ---

 ## 💻 About Me

+I am a MERN Stack Developer,
+I specialize in building secure, scalable web applications with a core focus on security and automation.
+My philosophy is centered on engineering clean, maintainable code and developing robust infrastructure that scales effortlessly.

 - 🔭 I’m currently building **MERN Stack Projects**
 - 🌱 Learning **Advanced React, Node.js, MongoDB, and Cloud Deployment**
 - 💬 Ask me about **MERN Stack, APIs, JavaScript**